OpenAI (PII Redaction Guardrails)

 . - Policy upload: A Rego policy expressing the guardrails is uploaded/versioned.

-- Local checks (signal): The script runs lightweight PII detection and a cost estimate (you may plug in a real DLP later).
+- Local checks (signal): The script runs lightweight PII and secrets detection and a cost estimate (you may plug in a more sophisticated DLP later).

-- One-shot token: The agent requests a short-lived token with
+- One-shot token: The agent requests a short-lived one shot token with a specific

 . - Policy decision: The script calls Iron Book